messagemedia/lookups-nodejs-tutorial/README.md

 npm install
 ```

-Next you will need to sign up for a MM Developers account, get your API credentials and put them in the index.js file.
+Next you will need to sign up for a MessageMedia Developers account, get your API credentials and put them in the index.js file.

 Then you can run your app.
 ```